19hours/sg-statutes/Acts/Medicines Act.md

 “the appropriate current monograph”, in relation to a particular name, means —

-(a) the monograph headed by that name in the current edition of theBritish Pharmacopoeia, theEuropean Pharmacopoeiaor theUnited States Pharmacopoeia;or
+(a) the monograph headed by that name in the current edition of theBritish Pharmacopoeia,the European Pharmacopoeia or the United States Pharmacopoeia;or

 (b) if there is no such monograph, then the monograph headed by that name in the current edition of theBritish Pharmaceutical Codexor theBritish Veterinary Codex.